hyperlabs-finance/hyperbase/README.md

 # Hyperbase Accounts

-{....
-Should this go to the introduction ?}

-Our solution is Hyperbase: a simple but powerful decentralised account model.
+Our solution is Hyperbase: a suite of tools for identity-based interactions on-chain.
+Hyperbase consists of

+Hyperbase account is a lightweight multisiganture

+Identity registry

+Claims

+Token curated list

+# Hyperbase Accounts

 Hyperbase provides drastic improvements over current designs by abstracting all the riskiest, most intimidating, and otherwise inconvenient aspects out of the user's experience.
 It does so while still providing the full benefits of decentralisation.